WTIU: Technical information and subchannels

-WTIU began operating its digital signal in 2007, broadcasting on UHF channel 14.
-WTIU shut down its analog signal, over UHF channel 30, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 14, using virtual channel 30.
+WTIU began broadcasting a digital signal on channel 14 on May 20, 2003.
+The digital conversion required the construction of a new mast at the Sare Road site to accommodate the increased weight of analog and digital transmitters.
+The station shut down its analog signal, over UHF channel 30, on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
+Its digital signal continued to broadcast on its pre-transition UHF channel 14, using virtual channel 30.